jstimpfle/language/README.md

 encoded in such ways is hard to process (or even access, in the first place) by user-defined code.

+Of important note is that blunt significantly improves on C's compile times by not relying on a lexical preprocessor to access external interfaces.
+The effect is that many blunt files can be compiled at once, reducing the number of times interfaces files need to be read.
+In many cases, the number of lines parsed is reduced by 10x or more.

 Some support for metaprogramming is offered by expression macros.
 Blunt expression macros are similar to C macros, but they are "hygienic" in the sense that free variables are bound at the macro definition site.
 For this to work,